R. W. Apple Jr.

 Raymond Walter Apple Jr. (November 20, 1934 – October 4, 2006), known as Johnny Apple but bylined as R.W.
-Apple Jr., was a correspondent and associate editor at The New York Times, where he wrote on a variety of subjects, most notably politics, travel, and food.
+Apple Jr., was a correspondent and associate editor at The New York Times, where he wrote on politics, travel, food, and other topics.

-Biography

 Early life and education

-Born in Akron, Ohio, Apple graduated from Western Reserve Academy, a private, coeducational boarding school in the small suburban town of Hudson, where he first practiced journalism at the school's newspaper, "The Reserve Record."
-Apple first attended Princeton University, where he was twice expelled for devoting too much time to working as chairman of the Daily Princetonian.
+Apple was born in Akron, Ohio.
+He attended and graduated from Western Reserve Academy, a private, coeducational boarding school in the small suburban town of Hudson, where he first practiced journalism at the school's newspaper, "The Reserve Record."
+Apple first attended Princeton University, where he was twice expelled for devoting too much time to working as chairman of The Daily Princetonian instead of attending classes.
 He later received a B.A. in history (magna cum laude) from the Columbia University School of General Studies in 1961.

+Career

 He began his career with The Wall Street Journal in the 1950s, covering business and social issues, including the early years of the Civil Rights Movement.
-He served as a journalist and speechwriter in the United States Army from 1957 to 1959, and returned to the Wall Street Journal after completing his service.
-In 1961, he went to work at NBC News, becoming the lifelong friend of a then young Tom Brokaw.
-While at NBC, Apple reported for the Huntley-Brinkley Report and won an Emmy Award for his work.
+He served as a journalist and speechwriter in the United States Army from 1957 to 1959, and returned to The Wall Street Journal after completing his service.
+In 1961, he went to work at NBC News, becoming lifelong friends with Tom Brokaw.
+While at NBC, Apple reported for The Huntley-Brinkley Report and won an Emmy Award for his work.
 In the last of his 29 appearances on the Charlie Rose talk show, he said that the most satisfying time of his career was when he was reporting on the American civil rights movement.